Do you have an idea brewing for a social media campaign?

 Top tip: Decide what makes your brand stand out from the crowd, and incorporate these things into the heart of your campaign.

 Stay on top of the most popular social media holidays with our free social media holiday calendar.

 Celebrating a milestone is a joyous time for brands, and also a wonderful opportunity to celebrate with your customers and fans.

 Top tip: What's your legacy?
 Think long and hard about the meaning of your brand, what legacy you want to create and how that can be incorporated into a meaningful and memorable occasion.

-Utilizing an influencer is a great way to bring awareness to your company or product, however, there is a wrong and right way to approach successful influencer marketing.
+Utilising an influencer is a great way to bring awareness to your company or product, however, there is a wrong and a right way to approach successful influencer marketing.

 Top tip: Spend an adequate amount of time finding the right influencer for you.
 You can use social media monitoring to uncover potential influencers that are already connected and invested in your brand, or influential in your space.